Project-MONAI/tutorials/self_supervised_pretraining/README.md

 4.)
 Modify the paths for data_root, json_path, pretrained_weights_path from 2.) and
 logdir_path in 'ssl_finetuning_train.py'\
 5.)
 Run the ssl_finetuning_script.py\
 6.)
-And that's all folks, happy observing the plots
+And that's all folks, use the model to your needs

 ### 1.Data
 Pretraining Dataset: The TCIA Covid-19 dataset was used for generating the pretrained weights.